The Circle of Womanhood: Welcoming and Honoring the Cycles of our Lives

 room alone "Private Occupancy", or with a room mate(s) "Shared Occupancy"

+These rooms are in a wing off of the main building.
 Each room has 2 twin beds, a desk, a recliner, a closet and a private bathroom with a toilet, sink and shower.
 They also have an outside exit door as well as an inside exit door.

 Room options include a private room or shared room (max 2 people per room).